EliaGiolli/Portfolio-personale/README.md

 ## 🌍 Internationalization

-Localization is managed via i18next, with hierarchical JSON structures in [translate:en], [translate:it], [translate:ru], and [translate:esp].
+Localization is managed via i18next, with hierarchical JSON structures in english, italian, russian, and spanish.
 Type-safe translation keys ensure compile-time checks and safe UI rendering.
 Language switching is programmatic and automatic via browser detection, with Italian as fallback.

 ## 🔧 Getting Started